How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 • There is no suitable space for photography at home

-• I want a special photo shoot experience
+• I want to have a special photo shoot experience

 • Located in a location that minimizes travel burden